Last week's Monetary Policy Statement from the Reserve Bank suggested a rise in interest rates might be closer than many expect.

 With all of this in mind, borrowers should keep a close eye on mortgage rates, and seek good advice on how long they should fix for.

-Don't bite off more than you can chew, and acknowledge that just as falling interest rates have been great for house and asset prices, a reversal of this trend would see that tailwind become a headwind.
+Don't bite off more than you can chew, and acknowledge that just as falling interest rates have been great for house and asset prices, a reversal of this trend could see that tailwind become a headwind.

 For investors, periods of rising interest rates are usually bad news for fixed income and bonds, although that doesn't mean these important assets should be ignored.